thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 >
 > -- [@himal](https://twitter.com/HimalMandalia), [May 3, 2021](https://twitter.com/HimalMandalia/status/1389124875047088129)

-Alright, what started as just summarising the various ways different people have formulated Conway's Law as a sort of note-taking for myself, became a cross-reference of thoughts, observations and links between this whole mix.
-This article looks to become a never ending work.
+Alright, what started as just summarising the various ways different people have articulated Conway's Law as a sort of note-taking for myself, became a cross-reference of thoughts, observations and links between this whole mix.
+This article seems to become a never ending work.

 ## Acknowledgment